NimishMishra/car_racing_ai/README.md

 1. RecordUserInput.py - a file that records the user input

 2. NNTrainingData.py - a script to train the data for a neural network

+3. BalanceData.py - script to remove most of 'forwards' so that the network doesn't overfit

+4. tensorflow_alexnet.py - Tensorflow's implementation of a nice neural network

+5. train_model. py - script to enable training of the model

+6. Test_model.py - script to enable testing of the model